'It's a lawless city': Philadelphia merchants alarmed by mobs of people shoplifting

-PHILADELPHIA (WPVI) -- A group of 20 merchants Philadelphia say policies set forth by the city during the COVID-19 pandemic has caused an alarming epidemic of shoplifters.
-In some cases, mobs of people.
+PHILADELPHIA (WPVI) -- A group of 20 merchants in Philadelphia say policies set forth by the city during the COVID-19 pandemic has caused an alarming epidemic of shoplifting, and in some cases, mobs of people.

 In one incident at the 7-Eleven store at 22nd & Market streets, video shows a group of about 8-10 kids come in and spread out throughout the store.
 Each starts collecting items from different shelves and refrigerators before suddenly running for the door.
 The owner says this has happened two to three times since the pandemic.